awsdocs/aws-cloudformation-user-guide/doc_source/macros-example.md

 # Macro Example: Creating and Using a Macro<a name="macros-example"></a>

-The following example walks through the processs of using macros, from defining the macro in a template, to creating a Lamdba function for the macro, and then to using the macro in a template\.
+The following example walks through the process of using macros, from defining the macro in a template, to creating a Lamdba function for the macro, and then to using the macro in a template\.

 In this example, we create a simple macro that inserts the specified string in place of the specified target content in the processed template\.
 And then we'll use it to insert a blank `WaitHandleCondition` in the specified location in the processed template\.